Proverbs 11:30 “The fruit of righteousness is a tree of life; and he that winneth souls is wise.”

 It is sad that this particular church stressed to their followers that their eternal destiny was based upon how many converts they made to their church.
 I once told someone else who approached me that I received Jesus as my Lord and Savior, but they still wanted to engage in a discussion that they hoped would convince me to join their church.

 Honestly I was made to feel the same way by some Christians who did not understand what the grace of God was all about.
 Ephesians 2:8–9 is very clear.

-Ephesians 2:8-9 “For by grace are you saved through faith; and that not of yourselves, it is a gift of God.
-Not of works lest any man should boast.”
+“For by grace are ye saved through faith; and that not of yourselves; it is a gift of God.
+NOT OF WORKS, LEST ANY MAN SHOULD BOAST.”